The Fashion Show (American TV series): Season 2

 New host Iman (who had previously hosted the Canadian edition of Project Runway), returning host Isaac Mizrahi (who would go on to judge Project Runway's All-Star season), and returning judge Laura Brown of Harper's Bazaar gathered together as the second season introduced a new format.
 The contestants are split up into two fashion "houses".
 Each fashion house is expected to assemble a cohesive fashion show for each episode, from the ground up, including everything from the lighting, music, the set, and the fashions.

 Simply called The Fashion Show during the show's first season, the second season's restyled title is The Fashion Show: Ultimate Collection.

 Season 2 premiered on November 9 at 10:00 pm/9:00 pm central, and features 12 designers competing to create the ultimate collection and for the chance to win $125,000 provided by TRESemme Professional Hair Care.

-In one episode, Calvin Tran declares about having to work with other contestants, "Oh, here go hell come!"
-It became widely ridiculed on The Soup.